-Yes and here’s how you can you do it if you’re starting on a ketogenic diet.
-Firstly, you’ll need to find out your daily calories intake by using a keto calculator.
-Then factor in the serving size in calories stated on the nutrition facts of your keto dessert.
+When starting out on a ketogenic diet, you’ll need to find out your daily calories intake by using a keto calculator.
+Then factor in the dessert’s serving size in calories stated on the nutrition facts.
 If you are going to be doing this everyday you need to make sure that your calories are in check and do not end up with a surplus (more calories than your body needs).
 Otherwise you might be kicked out of ketosis.

 From there, you can decide if you want to give keto desserts a go.